UAP is affiliated with the following International and Local Institutions:

 Eastern Regional Organization of Planning and Housing (EAROPH)

-The Eastern Regional Organisation for Planning and Housing (EAROPH) is a non-governmental multi-sectorial organisation encompassing the private, public and academic sectors.
+The Eastern Regional Organisation for Planning and Housing (EAROPH) is a non-governmental multi-sectorial organization encompassing the private, public and academic sectors.
 The organization was established to foster the exchange of insights and experiences among countries in the EAROPH region, which has been acknowledged as the most dynamic in the world in terms of economic growth, magnitude of urbanization, population size and ethnic diversity.
 The EAROPH region covers all countries in Asia, Australasia and the Pacific region.
 EAROPH promotes a better understanding of Human Settlements and encourages excellence in planning, development and management to improve the quality of life and sustainability of human settlements.
 Visit Earoph Website at www.earoph.info

 APEC Architect Central Council

 Asia Pacific Economic Cooperation (APEC) is an international forum composed of twenty-one member economies within the Asia-Pacific region.
 Its purpose is "to sustain the growth and development of the region for the common good of its peoples" by encouraging trade.
-APEC builds on WTO General Agreement on Trade and Services (GATS) principles for the progressive liberalisation of trade in services through the reduction of regulatory restrictions, leading to reciprocal agreements between member economies where appropriate.
+APEC builds on WTO General Agreement on Trade and Services (GATS) principles for the progressive liberalization of trade in services through the reduction of regulatory restrictions, leading to reciprocal agreements between member economies where appropriate.
 You can access more information about APEC here.

 At its inception, the APEC Architect Project was an initiative of the APEC Human Resources Development Working Group (HRDWG), one of a number of sectoral groups established to implement APEC programs.
 The project was endorsed by the HRDWG at its year 2000 meeting in Brunei as a contribution to the Group's strategic priority of facilitating mobility of qualified persons by the mutual recognition of skills and qualifications.